gopro/OpenGoPro/demos/kotlin/kmp_sdk/docs/sdk_documentation.md

 <img alt="GoPro Logo" src="https://raw.githubusercontent.com/gopro/OpenGoPro/gh-pages/assets/images/logos/logo.png" width="50%" style="max-width: 500px;"/>

-Welcome to the API Documentation for the [Open GoPro Kotlin Multiplatfrom SDK](TODO link to Maven).
+Welcome to the API Documentation for the [Open GoPro Kotlin Multi-platform SDK](TODO link to Maven).

 This document is strictly about library usage.
 For a high level overview and a demo app, see the OGP KMP SDK on [Github](https://github.com/gopro/OpenGoPro/tree/main/demos/kotlin/kmp_sdk).